Production of vermicompost does not need to be hard. DIY vermicomposting is occurring in your yard as we speak.

 Vermicast is another term that is used and it is actually the same thing as vermicompost.

-No matter the name, this is a great addition for your gardens, landscapes, and yards.
+No matter the name, this is a great addition to your gardens, landscapes, and yards.

 You get the bulk of the material that aids in aerating your soil with the addition of fertilizer and beneficial microbes and fungi all working together.